Simulating and comparing the quantum and classical mechanical motion of two hydrogen atoms: Association--dissociation model of the neutral hydrogen molecule

-where $i$ denotes index of atoms, and $g_{\Omega^s}$ is the coupling strength between the photon mode $\Omega^s$ and the electrons in the atom.
-The association-dissociation model is introduced with spin photons with mode $\Omega^s$ in this section, allowing for transitions between $\uparrow$ and $\downarrow$.
-The Pauli exclusion principle, which prohibits the presence of electrons with the same spin at the same energy level, must be carefully followed by electron spins.
-We agree that an electron spin transition is only possible if the electrons are in the atomic states corresponding to $|1\rangle_n$.
-Electron spin transition is forbidden when electrons are in molecular states corresponding to $|0\rangle_n$, which contravenes Pauli exclusion principle.
+where $g_{\Omega^s}$ is the coupling strength between the photon mode $\Omega^s$ and the electrons in the atom.
+This paper introduces a spin-photon model containing the mode $\Omega^s$ to describe the association--dissociation process of the atomic nuclei.
+This model allows transitions between spins $\uparrow$ and $\downarrow$, but such transitions are strictly constrained by the Pauli exclusion principle \cite{Pauli1925}: two electrons with the same spin are not allowed at the same energy level.
+We further point out that the occurrence of electron spin transitions requires specific conditions --- the process is only allowed when the electron is in the atomic state $|1\rangle_n$; conversely, if the electron is in the molecular state $|0\rangle_n$, spin transitions are prohibited because they violate the Pauli principle.